-26. RIGHT TO KNOW LAW 8-K-1580
+26. RIGHT TO KNOW LAW (10/1/23 Grant Version)

 - a.
-The Grantee and its subgrantees and subcontractors understand that this Agreement and records related to or arising out of the Agreement are subject to requests made pursuant to the Pennsylvania Right-to-Know Law, 65 P.S. §§ 67.101-3104, ("RTKL").
-For the purpose of these provisions, the term "the Commonwealth" shall refer to the Department. - b.
-If the Commonwealth needs the Grantee, subgrantee or subcontractor's assistance in any matter arising out of the RTKL request related to this Agreement, it shall notify the Grantee, subgrantee, or subcontractor using the legal contact information provided in the Agreement.
-The Grantee, subgrantee, or subcontractor at any time, may designate a different contact for such purpose upon reasonable prior written notice to the Commonwealth. - c.
-Upon written notification from the Commonwealth that it requires assistance in responding to a RTKL request for information related to this Agreement that may be in the Grantee, a subgrantee or subcontractor's possession, constituting, or alleged to constitute, a public record in accordance with the RTKL ("Requested Information"), Grantee shall: - Provide the Commonwealth, within ten (10) calendar days after receipt of written notification, access to, and copies of, any document or information in the Grantee, subgrantee or subcontractor's possession that the Commonwealth reasonably believes is Requested Information and may be a public record under the RTKL; and - 2.
-Provide such other assistance as the Commonwealth may reasonably request, in order to comply with the RTKL with respect to this Agreement. - d.
-If the Grantee, subgrantee or subcontractor considers the Requested Information to include a request for a Trade Secret or Confidential Proprietary Information, as those terms are defined by the RTKL, or other information that the Grantee, subgrantee or subcontractor considers exempt from production under the RTKL, the Grantee, subgrantee or subcontractor must notify the Commonwealth and provide, within seven (7) calendar days of receiving the written notification, a written statement signed by a representative of the Grantee, subgrantee or subcontractor explaining why the requested material is exempt from public disclosure under the RTKL. - e.
-The Commonwealth will rely upon the written statement in denying a RTKL request for the Requested Information unless the Commonwealth determines that the Requested Information is clearly not protected from disclosure under the RTKL.
-Should the Commonwealth determine that the Requested Information is clearly not exempt from disclosure, the Grantee, subgrantee or subcontractor shall provide the Requested Information within five (5) business days of receipt of written notification of the Commonwealth's determination. - f.
-If the Grantee, subgrantee or subcontractor fails to provide the Requested Information within the time period required by these provisions, the Grantee shall indemnify and hold the Commonwealth harmless for any damages, penalties, costs, detriment or harm that the Commonwealth may incur as a result of the failure, including any statutory damages assessed against the Commonwealth. - g.
-The Commonwealth will reimburse the Grantee, subgrantee or subcontractor for any costs associated with complying with these provisions only to the extent allowed under the fee schedule established by the Office of Open Records or as otherwise provided by the RTKL if the fee schedule is inapplicable. - h.
-The Grantee, subgrantee or subcontractor may file a legal challenge to any Commonwealth decision to release a record to the public with the Office of Open Records, or in the Pennsylvania Courts; however, the Grantee, subgrantee or subcontractor shall indemnify the Commonwealth for any legal expenses incurred by the Commonwealth as a result of such a challenge and shall hold the Commonwealth harmless for any damages, penalties, costs, detriment or harm that the Commonwealth may incur as a result of the Grantee, subgrantee or subcontractor's failure, including any statutory damages assessed against the Commonwealth, regardless of the outcome of such legal challenge.
-As between the parties, the Grantee, subgrantee and subcontractor waive all rights or remedies that may be available to it as a result of the Commonwealth's disclosure of Requested Information pursuant to the RTKL.
+Applicability.
+The Pennsylvania Right-to-Know Law, 65 P.S. §§ 67.101-3104, ("RTKL") applies to this agreement. - b.
+Grantee Assistance.
+If the Commonwealth needs the Grantee's assistance in any matter arising out of the RTKL related to this agreement, the Commonwealth shall notify the Grantee that it requires the Grantee's assistance, and the Grantee shall provide to the Commonwealth: - i. access to, and copies of, any document or information in the Grantee's possession (Requested Information) arising out of this agreement that the Commonwealth reasonably believes is a public record under the RTKL, within ten calendar days after receipt of written notification; and - ii. any other assistance as the Commonwealth may reasonably request, in order to comply with the RTKL with respect to this agreement. - c.
+Trade Secret or Confidential Proprietary Information.
+If the Grantee considers the Requested Information to include a Trade Secret or Confidential Proprietary Information, as those terms are defined by the RTKL, or other information that the Grantee considers exempt from production under the RTKL, the Grantee shall notify the Commonwealth and provide, within seven calendar days of receipt of the written notice a written statement, signed by a representative of the Grantee, that explains why the requested material is exempt from public disclosure under the RTKL.
+If the Commonwealth determines that the Requested Information is clearly not exempt from disclosure, the Grantee shall provide the Requested Information to the Commonwealth within five business days of receipt of written notice of the Commonwealth's determination.

+d.
+Reimbursement

 i.
-The Grantee, subgrantee and subcontractor's duties relating to the RTKL are continuing duties that survive the expiration of this Agreement and shall continue as long as the Requested Information in its possession.
+Commonwealth Reimbursement.
+If the Grantee fails to provide the Requested Information and the Commonwealth is ordered to produce the Requested Information, the Grantee shall reimburse the Commonwealth for any damages,

+- penalties, or costs that the Commonwealth may incur as a result of the Grantee's failure, including any statutory damages assessed against the Commonwealth. - ii.
+Grantor Reimbursement.
+The Commonwealth will reimburse the Grantee for any costs that the Grantee incurs as a direct result of complying with these provisions only to the extent allowed under the fee schedule established by the Office of Open Records or as otherwise provided by the RTKL. - e.
+Challenges of Commonwealth Release.
+The Grantee may file a legal challenge to any Commonwealth decision to release a record to the public with the Office of Open Records, or in the Pennsylvania Courts, however, the Grantee shall reimburse the Commonwealth for any legal expenses incurred by the Commonwealth as a result of the challenge, including any damages, penalties or costs that the Commonwealth may incur as a result of the Grantee's legal challenge, regardless of the outcome. - f.
+Waiver.
+As between the parties, the Grantee waives all rights or remedies that may be available to it as a result of the Commonwealth's disclosure of Requested Information pursuant to the RTKL. - g.
+Survival.
+The Grantee's obligations contained in this Section survive the termination or expiration of this agreement.

-27. ENHANCED MINIMUM WAGE
+27. ENHANCED MINIMUM WAGE (10/1/23 Contract Version)